 On top of that, external perceptions of your company could also be hurt and there are resource costs too.
 “In addition to recruitment costs, salary costs and training time, you have to spend time and resource managing any client relationships that were affected.
 And of course, if the market learns of these speedy departures, that tells a bad story too,” she says.

 Hiring managers can maximise their chances of avoiding such pitfalls by following our experts’ advice about how to spot an inappropriate candidate – before they turn into an inappropriate employee…

 The first warning sign to note is a poorly put together CV.
 Claire Dunwoody, Business Director at Robert Walters Dublin, says that CVs should provide a good balance of detail.
 “They shouldn’t ramble on, but at the same time they shouldn’t be so succinct that a candidate’s experience reads like a shopping list,” she says.

 Typos and grammatical mistakes would be immediate red flags too.
 “Sloppy errors could well be a sign of a lack of attention to detail, which might not bode well for their performance in the role,” she adds.

 In a progressively transient business world, soft skills like resilience are becoming increasingly important qualities that employers look for in candidates.
-As Mark explains, “an employee who changes jobs regularly could be cause for concern.
+As Louise explains, “an employee who changes jobs regularly could be cause for concern.
 An employer doesn’t want to hire someone who looks as though they might leave as soon as the going gets tough.
 They want to know: are they resilient to the pressures of the job, or do they just cut and run if things don’t go their way?”

-A far more positive sign is someone with a proven track record at a particular company, he says.
+A far more positive sign is someone with a proven track record at a particular company, she says.
 “If a candidate has a strong record of internal progression, that effectively validates their performance and work ethic.
 They have been successfully tested and promoted by people who know them well.”